-The City of Hancock began working on this latest update to its Recreation Plan during 2015.
+The City of Hancock began working on this latest update to its Recreation Plan during 2020.
 In July and September, the Recreation Committee held meetings to review materials and develop survey questions for a print and online survey.
-The online survey was posted on both the City of Hancock website and Western U.P.
-Planning & Development Region's website, while paper copies of the survey were available from those two websites and from City Hall.
-In November 2015, the full Recreation Commission met to review the five-year capital improvement schedule, prioritize projects, and make amendments.
-In December 2015, the Recreation Commission approved the draft plan for review by the Planning Commission, City Manager, and City Council concurrent with public review.
+As noted on page 20, the online survey was posted on both the City of Hancock website, while paper surveys were mailed to residents and available from the City website and from City Hall.
+In September 2020, the full Recreation Commission met to review the five-year capital improvement schedule, prioritize projects, and make amendments.
+In November 2020, the Recreation Commission approved the draft plan for review by the Planning Commission, City Manager, and City Council concurrent with public review.

 Another local committee had input into this Recreation Plan.
 In 2012, a group of Hancock citizens formed the City of Hancock Bike and Pedestrian Committee (CHBPC).
 The group, which includes citizens who walk and bike to and within Hancock as well as the City Manager and representatives from the City Council, Planning Commission, and Police and Public Works Departments, advocated for a Complete Streets ordinance enacted in 2014, and gathered input through surveys and public meetings for a non-motorized transportation network plan.
 During 2015, the CHBPC designed and distributed a comprehensive survey regarding bicycle and pedestrian issues in the City of Hancock, including trails access and connectivity, safety, signage, coordination with the Michigan Department of Transportation (MDOT), and related issues.
-That plan is now under development, with committee review of a draft occurring in November 2015 prior to its formal consideration in early 2016, first by the Planning Commission and then by the Hancock City Council.
+The Non-Motorized Transportation Network Plan was reviewed by the Planning Commission and adopted on